tpgent01/team-profile-generator/README.md

 ## 📊 Tests

-To test this project, please see the [Installation](#installation) section.
-<br>Then run command _npm run test_.</br>
+To test this project, please see the [Installation](#installation) section - then run command _npm run test_.
-This program was build using class syntax and constructor functions.
-The functions were tested before building out the remainder of the program.
+<br>This program was build using class syntax and constructor functions.
+The functions were tested before building out the remainder of the program.</br>
 <br>![](assets/tests.gif)</br>